MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

     - Accuracy
     - Quality index

-    Based on the benchmarks, the gpt-4o model looks like offering the best overall performance, but at a higher cost.
+    Based on the benchmarks, the Phi-4-reasoning model looks like offering the best overall performance, at a lower cost.

 1. In the list of models to compare, select the **gpt-4o** model to re-open its benchmarks page.
 1. In the page for the **gpt-4o** model page, select the **Overview** tab to view the model details.